BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 - RPi 3 Model B
 - RPi 4 Model B

+!!! note
->**NOTE:** It is not an error that the RPI 3 Model B+ is not included in this list.
+    It is not an error that the RPI 3 Model B+ is not included in this list.
 The ACK LED is only available through the mailbox interface (available from part-4 of the tutorial) and so cannot be used directly by the GPIO peripheral which we'll be using in this part of the tutorial.

 ## Cross Compiling for the Raspberry Pi (BCM2835/6/7/BCM23711)